 The Chatrium Hotel in Bangkok was a good find.
 Because it was right on the river, access to the heart of the city where the main Wats are was a ferry journey away, rather than a crawl through crowded polluted streets.
 We enjoyed our stay here, the food was delicious, and the bed was one of the most comfortable hotel beds I’ve slept in.
 However, it was time for our next stop, so after getting up at 6.20 to have an early breakfast, we battled the early morning traffic to get to the airport.
 A quick 50 minute flight and we arrived in Chiang Mai.
 It was instantly noticable that there is less traffic here and after checking in before lunch, we had to wait an hour before our room was ready.
 This wait was spent on a lounger by the pool in this pretty little oasis that’s tucked away off a main road.
 The Rim Hotel is just inside the old city, and while many old cities all over Thailand once had walls and moats, Chiang Mai is almost the only one where the old walls are still mostly intact.

 After having a delicious lunch by the pool we ventured out to explore.
 Armed with a guide book and map we wandered down little lanes where bougainvillia tumbles over walls, and monks in their bright orange robes stroll, heading to or from a Wat.
-Thai people believe that all Thai men have to become a monk when they reach the age of 20.
-They do it for their mothers, so that when she dies she would hold on to your monk’s robe and go to heaven.

 I do like these bells.
 Each one has a different tone.